MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/disable-access-to-services-with-office-365-powershell.md

 Set-MsolUserLicense -UserPrincipalName belindan@litwareinc.com -LicenseOptions $LO
 ```

-To disable the services described in Step 1 for all existing licensed users, specify the name of your Office 365 plan from the display of the **Get-MsolAccountSku** cmdlet (such as **litwareinc:ENTERPRISEPACK**), and then run the following commands:
+To disable the services described in Step 1 for all existing licensed users, specify the name of your Microsoft 365 plan from the display of the **Get-MsolAccountSku** cmdlet (such as **litwareinc:ENTERPRISEPACK**), and then run the following commands:

 ```powershell
 $acctSKU="<AccountSkuId>"